Zeppelin Museum Friedrichshafen

 Nearby Attractions

-2. Dornier Museum: Located nearby, this museum focuses on the history of aviation and aerospace technology, showcasing exhibits related to aircraft design and engineering.
+2. Dornier Museum: Located in Friedrichshafen, this museum showcases the history of aviation and aerospace technology, including aircraft and space exploration, complementing the themes presented at the Zeppelin Museum.

 Insider Tips